 If any of the tasks fail, make the suggested modifications and rerun the checks until the MISRA modeling guidelines pass.

-In the Simulink® editor, right-click Compute target speed and select C/C++ > Build This Subsystem.
+In the Simulink® editor, right-click Compute target speed and select C/C++ Code > Build This Subsystem.

 Use the default settings for the tunable parameters and select Build.

-After the code is generated, right-click Compute target speed and select Polyspace > Options.
+After the code is generated, in the Simulink Editor, right-click Compute target speed and select Polyspace > Options.

-Click the Configure (Polyspace Bug Finder) button.
-This option allows you to choose more advanced Polyspace analysis options in the Polyspace configuration window.
+Click Configure to choose more advanced Polyspace analysis options in the Polyspace configuration window.

-On the same pane, select Calculate Code Metrics.
-This option turns on code metric calculations for your generated code.
+On the left pane, click Coding Standards & Code Metrics, then select Calculate Code Metrics to enable code metric calculations for your generated code.

 Save and close the Polyspace configuration window.

-Polyspace Bug Finder™ analyzes the generated code for a subset of MISRA checks and defect checks.
+Polyspace Bug Finder™ analyzes the generated code for a subset of MISRA checks.
 You can see the progress of the analysis in the MATLAB Command Window.
-Once the analysis is finished, the Polyspace environment opens.
+After the analysis finishes, the Polyspace environment opens.

 Expand the tree for rule 8.7 and click through the different results.